jipingw/NuPoP_doc/nuCpos_vs_NuPoP.2.4.0.md

 ## Conclusion and forward looking

-1.  `nuCpos` did not show superior performance than `NuPoP` as claimed in their paper.
-Instead `NuPoP`performs significantly better than the `nuCpos` when both using chemical-map trained model.
-2. I urge the authors to rectify such misstatement or misleading results and retract this paper since they completely ignored status of the field or peer’s work when they published the paper (whether intentionally or unintentionally), which does not meet the standard of scientific publication of Springer Nature, and harm peer’s reputation of work.
-3. I urge the authors to stop copying my work and repackaging it and distributing it.
+NuPoP (v2.4) shows significantly better performance than nuCpos (V1.14) in nucleosome positioning prediction when using chemical map trained models.

 ## Acknowledgement

-I want to thank the authors to provide the codes such that I can reproduce some of their results for this assessment.
+I want to thank the authors Hiroaki Kato , Mitsuhiro Shimizu and Takeshi Urano to provide the codes such that I can reproduce some of their results for this assessment.